-Health-related professional qualifications or credentials
+Health-related professional programmes or micro-credentials

-- 37. The TEC may allow funding paid to a TEO under this funding mechanism to be used for a programme leading to the award of a post-entry health-related professional qualification or credential that: - a. is of an academic or research nature; and - b. has a clinical component of 30% or less within the total qualification or credential.

-- 38. The TEC must ensure that funding paid to a TEO under this funding mechanism is not used for courses that are part of a programme leading to the award of a post-entry health-related professional qualification or credential that has: - a clinical component of more than 30% within the total qualification or credential; and - b. either: - i. a requirement for clinical education and training; or - ii. an emphasis on specialist clinical professional skills.
+- 37. The TEC may allow funding paid to a TEO under this funding mechanism to be used for a programme leading to the award of a post-entry health-related professional qualification or micro-credential that: - a. is of an academic or research nature; and - b. has a clinical component of 30% or less within the total programme or microcredential. - 38.
+The TEC must ensure that funding paid to a TEO under this funding mechanism is not used for courses that are part of a programme leading to the award of a post-entry health-related professional qualification or micro-credential that has: - a. a clinical component of more than 30% within the total programme or microcredential; and - b. either: - i. a requirement for clinical education and training; or - ii. an emphasis on specialist clinical professional skills.